 Viviscal vs. Keranique

 Keranique is touted as a hair growth system.
 There is Keranique shampoo, conditioner, Keranique Regrowth Treatment and hair spray.
 The Keranique Regrowth Treatment contains “the only FDA approved and clinically proven non-prescription ingredient to regrow hair and revitalize hair follicles.”
-It does – because it's minoxidil (Rogaine).
+It does – the ingredient is minoxidil (Rogaine).
 Keranique may be fine products that can help support hair growth, but its the minoxidil that regrows hair.

 Viviscal vs. Halo Beauty